Top 16 low energy dog breeds

 Newfoundland dog

-These big, sweet dogs are celebrated for their calm demeanor and love of naps.
+These big, sweet dogs are celebrated for their calm demeanour and love of naps.
 Newfoundlands are gentle and patient, especially good with children, and their thick, water-resistant coat makes them stand out.
 They require regular grooming and enjoy being part of a family that values a laid-back lifestyle.

 Mastiff (120-230 lbs)

-Despite their imposing size, mastiffs are known for their gentle nature and preference for relaxation over exertion.
+Despite their imposing size, Mastiffs are known for their gentle nature and preference for relaxation over exertion.
 They are loyal and protective, making great family pets.
 Their short coat requires minimal grooming, but they need space to accommodate their large size.

 Irish Wolfhound (105–180 lbs)

-Irish wolfhounds, though the tallest of dogs, are known for their gentle nature and are surprisingly low-energy.
+Irish Wolfhounds, though the tallest of dogs, are known for their gentle nature and are surprisingly low-energy.
 They are affectionate, calm, and great with families, requiring space to lounge comfortably.

 Don't overlook shelter dogs and senior dogs